Cameron Smith (linebacker): Professional career

 Smith was selected by the Minnesota Vikings in the fifth round (162nd overall) of the 2019 NFL draft.
-He was waived on August 31, 2019, and was signed to the practice squad the next day.
-He was promoted to the active roster on October 12, 2019.
-He was waived again on November 2, 2019, and re-signed to the practice squad.
-He was promoted back to the active roster on November 26, 2019.
+He was waived on August 31, 2019, and was re-signed to the practice squad the next day.
+Smith was promoted to the active roster on October 12.
+He was waived again on November 2, and re-signed to the practice squad.
+Smith was promoted back to the active roster on November 26.

 Smith was placed on the reserve/COVID-19 list by the Vikings on July 29, 2020.
 On August 8, Smith announced he would need open-heart surgery to fix a bicuspid aortic valve he was born with, and would miss the 2020 season.
 He was activated from the reserve/COVID-19 list on August 10 and was subsequently waived with a non-football illness designation.
 He reverted to the team's reserve/non-football illness list after clearing waivers the next day.
 He announced his retirement on August 18, 2021.